Robust Spatiotemporal Fusion of Satellite Images: A Constrained Convex Optimization Approach: Conclusion

 We tested our methods both on real data and simulated data.
 In the case of satellite observations, radiometric and geometric inconsistencies exist between two different image sensors.
 This means that the fusion capability of each method cannot be accurately evaluated in experiments using real data because these inconsistencies affect performance, as also adressed in \cite{FSDAF}.
 Therefore, we generated simulated data based on the observation models and verified the performance of each method using the simulated data in addition to the real data.
 Specifically, in experiments using simulated data, the simulated LR images were generated from the corresponding real HR images according to (\ref{eq: relationship model}) with $\mathbf{m}=\mathbf{0}$ while the real HR images were used as HR images.

 We used MODIS and Landsat time-series images for the following two sites in our experiments. \begin{description} \item[Site1:] The first site is located in the Daxing district in the south of Beijing city ($\ang{39.0009}$N, $\ang{115.0986}$E) \cite{review}.
-In Site1, we used MODIS and Landsat time-series images acquired on May 29, 2019 ($t_r$) and June 14, 2019 ($t_t$). \item[Site2:] The second site is located in southern New South Wales, Australia ($\ang{34.0034}$S, $\ang{145.0675}$E) \cite{Australiadataset}.
-In Site2, MODIS and Landsat time-series images acquired on January 4, 2002 ($t_r$) and February 12, 2002 ($t_t$) were used. \end{description}
+In Site1, we used MODIS and Landsat time-series images acquired on May 29, 2019 (a reference date) and June 14, 2019 (a target date). \item[Site2:] The second site is located in southern New South Wales, Australia ($\ang{34.0034}$S, $\ang{145.0675}$E) \cite{Australiadataset}.
+In Site2, MODIS and Landsat time-series images acquired on January 4, 2002 (a reference date) and February 12, 2002 (a target date) were used. \end{description}